Stofbrew/endoflife/index.md

 - [happened in another state or territory]
 - [was a still birth](https://www.bdm.nsw.gov.au/perinatal)
 - [was unexpected, accidental, or suspicious](linktocoroner)
+- If there are dependants
+- If there are pets

 ## Organise a funeral or memorial service – first week